-OTR-2013 Global Evangelism [included in every major]

-OTR-2023 Foundations of Missions 3

-OTR-4023 Evangelism 3

-SOC-3003 Intercultural Communication 3

-SOC-3013 Cultural Anthropology 3

-SOC-4033 Sociology of Missions 3

-15 hours

-Music Ministries Minor

-MUS-1161 Proficien Music Fundamentals cy requirement - does not apply to the minor.
-1

-MUS-1043 Music Appreciation 3

-MUS-2223 Music Theory I 3

-MUS-3023 Hymnology 3

-MUS-1201 Choir (1 per trimester) 3

-MUS-1100 Applied Music in voice, piano, instrument 3

-15 ho urs

-Pastoral Ministries Minor for Christian Counseling majors.
+OTR-2013 OTR-2023 OTR-4023 SOC-3003 SOC-3013 SOC-4033 Global Evangelism [included in every major] Foundations of Missions Evangelism Intercultural Communication Cultural Anthropology Sociology of Missions 3 3 3 3 15 hours Music Ministries Minor MUS-1161 Proficienc Music Fundamentals by requirement - does not apply to the minor.
+1 MUS-1043 MUS-1100 MUS-1201 MUS-1211 MUS-1221 MUS-3101 MUS-2223 MUS-3023 Music Appreciation Applied Music in voice, piano, instrument Choir (1 per trimester) Guitar Basics for Worship Handbell Basics for Worship Sight Singing I and II Music Theory I Hymnology 3 3 1 1 2 3 3 19 hours Pastoral Ministries Minor for Christian Counseling majors in the Traditional Structure.
 (Fulfills ordination education requirements for Elder in the Church of the Nazarene.)

-CEM-2133 Leadership of Christian Educational Ministries 3

-OTR-4013 Developing a Missional Church 3

-PAS-2013 Practice of Christian Ministry 3

-PAS-3033 Christian Preaching I 3

-PAS-3043 Christian Preaching II 3

-PAS-4023 Church Administration and Finance 3

-18 hours

-PAS-2023 History & Polity of the Church of the Nazarene 3

-OTR-2013 Global Evangelism 3

-· 24 hours

-Pastoral Ministries Minor for Christian Educational Ministries majors and for Music Ministries majors.

-OTR-4013 Developing a Missional Church 3

-PAS-2013 Practice of Christian Ministry 3

-PAS-3023 Pastoral Care and Counseling 3

-PAS-3033 Christian Preaching I 3

-PAS-3043 Christian Preaching II 3

-- 15 hours
+CEM-2133 OTR-4013 PAS-2013 PAS-3033 PAS-3043 PAS-4023 Leadership of Christian Educational Ministries Developing a Missional Church Practice of Christian Ministry Christian Preaching I Christian Preaching II Church Administration and Finance 3 3 3 3 3 PAS-2023 OTR-2013 History & Polity of the Church of the Nazarene Global Evangelism 3 18 hours 24 hours Pastoral Ministries Minor for Christian Educational Ministries majors and Music Ministries majors.
+OTR-4013 PAS-2013 PAS-3023 PAS-3033 PAS-3043 Developing a Missional Church Practice of Christian Ministry Pastoral Care and Counseling Christian Preaching I Christian Preaching II 3 3 3 3 15 hours

-ASSOCIATE OF ARTS IN LAY MINISTRIES
+ASSOCIATE OF ARTS IN MINISTRY

-The Associate of Arts in Lay Ministries degree (A.A.L.M.) is a 64-semester-hour degree designed for persons who wish to gain ministry skills and knowledge in order to serve as lay workers in churches or Christian organizations.
+The Associate of Arts in Ministry degree (A.A.Min.) is a 64-semester-hour degree designed for persons who wish to gain ministry skills and knowledge in order to serve as lay workers in churches or Christian organizations.
 The degree is based on a strong general studies component and introductory studies in Bible, theology, and ministry principles.
 While not providing all the competencies for completion of ordination education requirements in the Church of the Nazarene, the program gives foundational knowledge and skills for lay contribution to the work of the church either as volunteers or as paid staff members.
 Persons who desire to complete ordination requirements may do so by taking approximately 11 additional courses.